GDay/flovidy/readme.txt

 Q: Is this plugin blocked by ad blockers?
 A: No, it is not.
 The plugin only changes the links based on the visitor's location.
 It will always be a normal amazon link (with your affiliate code).

+Q: Why do I need to add my bitly API key?
+A: If you are not using amzn.to links on your website, you do not need to add the API key at all.
+We use the API key solely to get the full url behind an amzn.to links.
+Those shortlinks are actually bitly links, which is why we need to access their api.

-This plugin was build as a side project by ChiefOnboarding
+This plugin was build as a side project by [ChiefOnboarding](https://chiefonboarding.com)

 == Screenshots ==

 == Changelog ==

-= 0.1 =
+= 0.4 =
 - Initial Revision

+= 0.5 =
+- Now supporting non-product pages as well.